LLNL/sundials/doc/shared/sunadaptcontroller/SUNAdaptController_ImExGus.rst

    :label: expGusController

 The default values of :math:`k_1` and :math:`k_2` are 0.367 and 0.268,
-respectively, and :math:`p` is described below.
+respectively, and :math:`p` is the global order of the time integration method.
 In this estimate, a floor of :math:`\varepsilon > 10^{-10}` is enforced to avoid division-by-zero errors.

 Gustafsson also proposed a controller for implicit Runge--Kutta methods in :cite:p:`Gust:94`, with the form